davidlamt/personal-blog/content/post/business-ventures/19-first-amazon-affiliate-business-overview.md

 In my opinion, these strategies made complete sense for increasing our rankings.
 However, search engines do not always like to agree with me 🙁.
 We are still experiementing with these techniques and studying their outcomes.

-One of his suggestion was to do a general topic Google search with our site included to see what Google thinks is our most relevant content for that topic.
+One of his suggestions was to do a general topic Google search with our site included to see what Google thinks is our most relevant content for that topic.

 For instance, "ourwebsite.com skin care".